astromme/calbirths/README.md

 ## SEO & Discoverability

-The site is optimized for search engines with:
+The site is optimized for search engines and social sharing with:

 - **Automated Sitemap**: `sitemap.xml` is automatically generated from counties data during each build
+- **Social Sharing Image**: Custom Open Graph image with data visualization (1200x630px, auto-generated)
 - **Dynamic Meta Tags**: Page titles and descriptions update for each county
 - **Structured Data**: JSON-LD schema markup for Dataset type (helps search engines understand the content)
 - **Open Graph Tags**: Optimized sharing on Facebook, LinkedIn, and other social platforms
-- **Twitter Cards**: Enhanced appearance when shared on Twitter
+- **Twitter Cards**: Enhanced appearance when shared on Twitter with large image preview
 - **robots.txt**: Guides search engine crawlers

-The sitemap is regenerated automatically whenever:
+The sitemap and social image are regenerated automatically whenever:
-- You run `pnpm build` (local or CI/CD)
-- Counties data is updated
+- The GitHub Actions workflow runs (on push to main)
-- You explicitly run `pnpm generate-sitemap`
+- You run the generation scripts manually

-No manual updates needed!
+**Note:** The `generate-social-image` script requires the Python virtual environment to be set up (see Running Locally section above).
+The script uses `.venv/bin/python` to ensure consistent dependencies.

 ## Future Enhancements